Giovanni Caccamo

 Giovanni Caccamo (born 8 December 1990) is an Italian singer and songwriter.
 After being discovered by singer Franco Battiato and producer Caterina Caselli, he won the newcomers' section of the Sanremo Music Festival 2015, with the song "Ritornerò da te", and released his debut album, Qui per te.

 He has also worked as a television presenter, and he dubbed the character Uku in the Italian version of Pixar's short film Lava.
 As a songwriter, he has penned songs for Italian recording artists Malika Ayane, Francesca Michielin and Emma Marrone.

 Early life

-Giovanni Caccamo started singing as a child.
+A native of Modica, Sicily, Giovanni Caccamo started singing as a child.
 In 2001, during a Zecchino d'Oro TV special celebrating Mother's Day, he performed as part of the Piccolo Coro dell'Antoniano, a children's choir from Bologna.

 Career

 In 2009, Caccamo began working in RAI, as part of the cast of the Rai Gulp show Music Gate, produced by Rai Ragazzi and the Institute of Antoniano.

 In the summer of 2012, he met Franco Battiato and opened some of his tours, including special shows with Antony and the Johnsons.

 On 15 August 2013, he released his first single, "L'indifferenza" written by himself and produced by Franco Battiato and Pino Pinaxa Pischetola.

 From November 2013, he started performing in several private homes throughout Italy and Europe, singing and playing piano, as part of his Live at Home Tour.
 The initiative was taken in March 2015 in anticipation as part of the official tour of Qui Per Te.
 During that time, he was part of the radio show Edicola Fiore hosted by Rosario Fiorello.

 In October 2014, he signed a recording contract with Sugar Music.

 In 2015, he competed in the 65th edition of the Sanremo Festival and won in the newcomers' section with the song "Ritornerò da te".
 He also received the "Mia Martini Critics" Award, the Emanuele Luzzati prize, and the Sherman Press Award (Press Radio-TV).
 The song anticipated his first studio album Qui per te, which peaked at number 29 on the Italian Albums Chart.
 During 2015 Caccamo wrote songs for Emma Marrone, Francesca Michielin, Deborah Iurato and Malika Ayane.

 In January 2016, Caccamo participated at Sanremo Music Festival.
 The chosen song "Via da qui", a duet with Deborah Iurato, was included on his second studio album Non siamo soli.
 The album became his second top 30 on FIMI's chart and has collaborations with Federica Abbate, Malika Ayane and Carmen Consoli.

 On 26 July 2016, Caccamo participated with Andrea Bocelli, Carly Paoli, and David Foster in "Music For Mercy", an event that celebrated the Jubilee of Mercy at the Roman Forum.

 On 10 November 2016, Caccamo's first epistolary novel, "Dialogue with my mother", was published by Rizzoli.

 From 19 November to 10 December 2016, he conducted the 59th edition of the Zecchino d'Oro with Francesca Fialdini.